Ferries to Roscoff

 Roscoff ferry routes

-Two opperators who offer ferries to Roscoff from UK and Ireland, Brittany Ferries and Irish Ferries.
-Brittany have up to 2 crossings daily from Plymouth taking roughly 6 hours.
-There is only 1 ferry a day from Rosslare and takes 17 hours from port to port.
+There are two operators offering ferries to Roscoff from the UK and Ireland, Brittany Ferries and Irish Ferries.
+Brittany have up to two crossings daily from Plymouth and a twice weekly service from Cork, with Irish Ferries providing one crossing a day from Rosslare.

 |Up to 2 daily